 Here's the Sun Life Financial Advisor requirements checklist:

 - Completely filled out and signed Advisor Contracting Manual and Top 100 Survey

-- 4 pieces 1x1 with yellow background ID picture
+- Four 1x1 ID pictures with a yellow background

 - Notarized application for Traditional Insurance and VUL